Main Characters | Dreamland Royalty and Court | Dreamland and Elfwood Citizens | Other Characters

 King Zøg's diminutive royal cape-bearers, who accompany him at all formal occasions.

 - Ambiguously Gay: They share a bed but are never specified to be gay.
+They might be brothers.
+Or both.
+We don't know.

 - Expy: They're based on Akbar and Jeff from Life in Hell.